+- iii.
+Bike Racks: locate adjacent to building entries, near shared parking areas and/or next to play areas.
+Design bike racks to be attractive, historic and functional as approved by the Commission. - c.
 Provide adequate lighting to highlight the public space as community focal points and to highlight special buildings and features throughout the day and evening.
 Consider seasonal lighting and provide adequate light levels to support pedestrian safety and security at central spaces pathways, and crosswalks at night.
-Light levels and the direction of lighting should maximize safety yet minimize night sky light pollution in the surrounding neighborhood.

-c.
-Provide ample space for pedestrian flow and circulation, especially in areas where there is already heavy pedestrian traffic or where the project is expected to increase pedestrian traffic.

-d.
-Design access points with distinguished features so all visitors can be greeted and welcomed through a "front door/gateway"e.
+Light levels and the direction of lighting should maximize safety yet minimize night sky light pollution in the surrounding neighborhood. - d.
+Provide ample space for pedestrian flow and circulation, especially in areas where there is already heavy pedestrian traffic or where the project is expected to increase pedestrian traffic. - e.
+Design access points with distinguished features so all visitors can be greeted and welcomed through a "front door/gateway" - f.
 Provide clear and creative wayfinding signage to connect different spaces.